Canton 10: Name, symbols and language

 The coat of arms of the canton under its constitution is a variant of the historical Croatian coat of arms.
 The flag is a horizontal tricolour of red, white and blue, with the coat of arms in the middle.
 These symbols were used by the former Croatian Republic of Herzeg-Bosnia.
 The West Herzegovina Canton also uses this flag and coat of arms.
 Their use as the official symbols of the canton was deemed unconstitutional by the Constitutional Court of the Federation, because "they only represented one constituent nation".
 The local government continues to use the flag and the coat of arms at plates at the official institutions.

-The constitution lists Croatian and Bosnian languages and the Latin script as official in the canton.
+Since 2005, the constitution lists the "languages spoken by Croats, Serbs and Bosniaks" as the official languages, without naming them, with both the Latin and the Cyrillic script having equal status.